Artificial intelligence makes great microscopes better than ever

-Category: Environment Hits: 0Collaboration between deep learning experts and microscopy experts leads to an significantly improved data-intensive light-field microscopy method by using AI and ground-truthing it with light-sheet microscopy.
+Category: Environment Hits: 9Collaboration between deep learning experts and microscopy experts leads to an significantly improved data-intensive light-field microscopy method by using AI and ground-truthing it with light-sheet microscopy.
 The result is the power of light-field microscopy available to biologists in near real time vs. days or weeks, AND the expansion of biologists' ability to use this microscopy for many things more things requiring the most detailed observation.

 Read more https://www.sciencedaily.com/releases/2021/05/210508082949.htm